cooperlyt/keycloak-phone-provider/README.md

 run as `docker-compose up` , docker-compose is required!

-If you want to build the project, simply run `mvn clean package` after cloning the repository.
+If you want to build the project, simply run `mvn clean package docker:build` after cloning the repository.
 At the end of the goal.
  + local keycloak installed: copt the `target` directory  all jars correctly placed in a WildFly-like folder structure.
  + docker image build: for examples [run-local.sh](https://github.com/cooper-lyt/keycloak-phone-provider/blob/master/examples/snapshot/run-local.sh) or [run-remote.sh](https://github.com/cooper-lyt/keycloak-phone-provider/blob/master/examples/snapshot/run-remote.sh).